 Program Goals – Founded in the fall of 2016, the Sustainability Faculty Learning Community strives to foster a community of academic and professional faculty across ranks and disciplines committed to infusing sustainability into teaching, research, and programs.

 Program Expectations – Over the course of one academic year, academic faculty are expected to modify one syllabus to include sustainability content or develop a new sustainability course.
 Professional faculty are expected to infuse sustainability content into an existing or new program.
 After a series of professional development opportunities for sustainability, fellows are expected to present their sustainability-infused courses and programs to their peers during one of the two study days in May.

-Program Elements – The cornerstone of the fellowship will be a 2-day retreat, January 16-17, 2018, when fellows will participate in an immersive training program led by Dr. Deborah Rowe, a nationally-acclaimed sustainability education scholar and instructor.
+Program Elements – The cornerstone of the fellowship will be a 2-day retreat, on January 13-14, 2020, when fellows will participate in an immersive training program led by Dr. Deborah Rowe, a nationally-acclaimed sustainability education scholar and instructor.
 Dr. Rowe will lead the first day’s activities on campus and SUNY New Paltz’s own faculty and staff will lead the second day.
 During the retreat, fellows will have the opportunity to learn sustainability principles as well as techniques for bringing those fundamentals to their own particular disciplines, classes, and programs.

 The Sustainability Faculty Learning Community, in partnership with the Faculty Development Center, will organize sustainability programs and workshops open to all fellows and the extended campus community.
-This past spring, the SFLC organized workshops on change agent skills, sustainability in pedagogy, and systems thinking.

-Expectations of Sustainability Faculty Fellows
+Expectations of the Fourth Cohort of Sustainability Faculty Fellows (2019-2020)

 Participants in the Sustainability Faculty Fellows program are expected to: